-For products that require a draft version
+For products that require a draft version, including the Final Report Outline and Final Report

 - Submit all draft products to the CAM for review and comment in accordance with the Project Schedule (Part V).
-The CAM will provide written comments to the Recipient on the draft product within 15 days of receipt, unless otherwise specified in the task/subtask for which the product is required. - Submit the final product to the CAM once agreement has been reached on the draft.
-The CAM will provide written comment of the final product within 15 days of receipt, unless otherwise specified in the task/subtask for which the product is required. - If the CAM determines that the final product does not sufficiently incorporate his/her comments, submit the revised product to the CAM within 10 days of notice by the CAM, unless the CAM specifies a longer time period.
+The CAM will provide written comments to the Recipient on the draft product within 15 days of receipt, unless otherwise specified in the task/subtask for which the product is required. - Consider incorporating all CAM comments into the final product.
+If the Recipient disagrees with any comment, provide a written response explaining why the comment was not incorporated into the final product. - Submit the revised product and responses to comments within 10 days of notice by the CAM, unless the CAM specifies a longer time period, or approves a request for additional time.